LemuelH/LemuelH/README.md

 ### Hi there 👋

-:books: I’m currently learning everything.
+:books: I’m currently learning everything. \n
-:house_with_garden: I’m from Brazil.
+:house_with_garden: I’m from Brazil. \n
-:outbox_tray: 2022 Goals: create a new project and find a new job.
+:outbox_tray: 2022 Goals: create a new project and find a new job. \n

 ### About Me